ugmsn/astro-blog/src/pages/posts/post-3.md

 pubDate: 2022-06-23
 tags: ["astro", "learning in public", "setbacks", "community"]
 ---
-Published on: 2023-06-09

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

-## What I've accomplished

 It wasn't always smooth sailing, but I'm enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!